Vasectomy: Efficacy

-Complications
+Complications and concerns

 Short-term possible complications include infection, bruising and bleeding into the scrotum resulting in a collection of blood known as a hematoma.
-A study in 2012 demonstrated an infection rate of 2.5% postvasectomy.
+A 2012 study demonstrated an infection rate of 2.5% postvasectomy.
 The stitches on the small incisions required are prone to irritation, though this can be minimized by covering them with gauze or small adhesive bandages.
 The primary long-term complications are chronic pain conditions or syndromes that can affect any of the scrotal, pelvic or lower-abdominal regions, collectively known as post-vasectomy pain syndrome.

-Though vasectomy results in increases in circulating immune complexes, these increases are transient.
-Data based on animal and human studies indicate these changes do not result in increased incidence of atherosclerosis.
+Complications not withstanding, many men express concerns regarding potential adverse effects of vasectomy.
 The risk of testicular cancer is not affected by vasectomy.

-In 2014 the AUA reaffirmed that vasectomy is not a risk factor for prostate cancer and that it is not necessary for physicians to routinely discuss prostate cancer in their preoperative counseling of vasectomy patients.
-There remains ongoing debate regarding whether vasectomy is associated with prostate cancer.
-A 2017 meta-analysis found no statistically significant increase in risk.
+In 2014, the American Urological Association reaffirmed that vasectomy is not a risk factor for prostate cancer and that it is not necessary for physicians to routinely discuss prostate cancer in their preoperative counseling of men undergoing vasectomy.
+A 2017 meta-analysis found no statistically significant increase in risk of prostate cancer.
 A 2019 study of 2.1 million Danish males found that vasectomy increased their incidence of prostate cancer by 15%.
 A 2020 meta-analysis found that vasectomy increased the incidence by 9%.
-Other recent studies agree on the 15% increase in risk of developing prostate cancer, but found that people who get a vasectomy are not more likely to die from prostate cancer than those without a vasectomy.
+Other studies agree on the 15% increase in risk of developing prostate cancer, but found that people who get a vasectomy are not more likely to die from prostate cancer than those without a vasectomy.

 Postvasectomy pain

 Post-vasectomy pain syndrome is a chronic and sometimes debilitating condition that may develop immediately or several years after vasectomy.
-The most robust study of post-vasectomy pain, according to the American Urology Association's Vasectomy Guidelines 2012 (amended 2015) surveyed people just before their vasectomy and again 7 months later.
+The most robust study of post-vasectomy pain, according to the American Urology Association's Vasectomy Guidelines of 2012 (amended 2015) surveyed people just before their vasectomy and again seven months later.
 Of those that responded and who said they did not have any scrotal pain prior to vasectomy, 7% had scrotal pain seven months later which they described as "Mild, a bit of a nuisance", 1.6% had pain that was "Moderate, require painkillers" and 0.9% had pain that was "quite severe and noticeably affecting their quality of life".
 Post-vasectomy pain can be constant orchialgia or epididymal pain (epididymitis), or it can be pain that occurs only at particular times such as with sexual intercourse, ejaculation, or physical exertion.